huggingface/hub-docs/tasks/src/zero-shot-classification/about.md

 ### Emotion Analysis

-Zero-shot emotion analysis is the task of analyzing the emotions of people in images, without any training data for those emotions.
-This can be done by using a pre-trained model that has been trained on a large dataset of images with labels for different emotions and then using that model to predict the emotions of people in new images.
+Zero-shot learning is a type of machine learning where a model is trained on a set of data that does not include the target labels.
+The model is then able to predict the labels for new data that does not include the target labels.
+This can be used for sentiment classification by training a model on a dataset of texts that are not labeled for sentiment.
+The model can then be used to predict the sentiment of new texts that are not labeled for sentiment.

 ## Task Variants